voxxrin/voxxrin2/README.md

 Contributions are welcome, fork the repo, push your changes to a branch and send a pull request :) !

-Principal commiters / providers of idea are:
+Principal commiters / providers of idea are :

 * Elian ORIOU (@eoriou)
 * Frédéric CAMBLOR (@fcamblor)
 * Robin LOPEZ (@lopezrobin)